thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 ## mqtt sparkplug device
 The *mqtt sparkplug device* act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.

 The node will connect to an MQTT broker (server) and act as an MQTT Edge of Network (EoN) Node.

-The client current handles the following messages and features:
+The client will handle the following message types automatically:

 * NBIRTH
 * DBIRTH
 * NCMD : REBIRTH
 * NDEATH

+The following message types can be implemented by the user:

 * DDATA (from node input)
 * DCMD (send as output to Node-Red)
+* DDEATH (set via a msg command)

+The following sparkplug featues can also be handled by the node:
 * Buffering when primary SCADA is not available
 * Compression

-The following features are not yet supported:
-* Non-metrics (body)
-* MQTT Broker redundancy
-* DDEATH

 ### Input
 One or more metrics can be written to the **mqtt sparkplug device** by passing the metrics details to the input of the **mqtt sparkplug device**.
 A birth message will not be send before all metrics have been received at least once. so make sure to pass all metrics as soon as possible on start up.